saivamsikaruturi/vamsilabs-dev-notes-main/docs/java/Java8.md

  * Timezone handling.

-Local Date ,Local Time and LocalDateTime: java.util.date,java.util.timestamp, java.util.calender only for basic operations.
+Local Date, Local Time and LocalDateTime: java.util.date,java.util.timestamp, java.util.calender only for basic operations.

 java.util.time package , it is loosely based and the library is joda-time api.